Bin2Own/Awesome-Monolithic-Firmware/README.md

 - Tools and frameworks (to be organized): unpacking, emulation, vulnerability mining, patch analysis

 ## Contributing
-- Provide title, year, link, short summary, and keywords for new entries
+- Provide title, year, venue, link, for new entries
-- If code or experiments exist, include reproduction steps, environment, and data notes
 - Keep entries concise and consistent in format

 ## License